saurabbikramsen/YarsaTestReview/README.md

 - View leaderboard to see top 5 players.
 - For socket APIs documentation 'http://localhost:[port]/async-api' is the provided route.
 - For socket client reference there is 3 clients present in the clients folder.
+- Use socket documentation for chat system implementation.

 ## Installation